2 Years On: What Has Radio Learned From COVID? | Radio.co

 Gone were the days of sitting with the family watching a film in the cinema.
 Instead, we were crowded around the TV glued to press conferences and live government updates.
 And for UK dwellers, the term ‘next slide please’ has been forever imprinted into all our minds.

-Boris Johnson COVID announcement.
+Boris Johnson giving a COVID announcement.

 During this time, the general public has seen how important high-quality journalism and broadcasting is.
 A global pandemic proved highly skilled professionals are vital to hold people to account and inform the nation of announcements that will directly impact lives.